Irish PM says hard Brexit would raise issue of Irish unification

-GLENTIES, Ireland (Reuters) - If Britain leaves the European Union without a deal on Oct.
-31, the question of planning for a future unification of Ireland and British-ruled Northern Ireland will inevitably arise, Irish Prime Minister Leo Varadkar said on Friday.
+GLENTIES, Ireland (Reuters) - The question of the unification of Ireland and British-ruled Northern Ireland will inevitably arise if Britain leaves the European Union without a divorce deal on Oct.
+31, Irish Prime Minister Leo Varadkar said.

+He also warned that a so-called hard Brexit could undermine Scotland’s place in the United Kingdom.

+His comments on Friday prompted a sharp rebuke from Northern Ireland’s largest pro-British party, the Democratic Unionist Party, whose member of parliament Ian Paisley said the Irish government’s language was “unhelpful and unnecessarily aggressive.”

-Asked at a politics forum if the Irish government intended to begin to publicly plan for a united Ireland, he said it did not as it would be seen as provocative by pro-British unionists in Northern Ireland.
+Asked at a politics forum if the Irish government intended to begin to publicly plan for a united Ireland, Varadkar said it did not at present as it would be seen as provocative by pro-British unionists in Northern Ireland.

 “But in the event of a hard Brexit, those questions do arise,” he said.